 tapes/algoland is called

 At this point the system is ready to compile a program.
-A real 803 would now be producing a particular warbling noise from its loudspeaker!
+It will be in the System Wait state with a high pitch tone coming from the speaker.

 As an alternative to loading the two compiler tapes each time they are

 required it is possible to either start the simulator using a machine image

 the simulation control window to restore a machine image containing a pre-loaded

 A pre-loaded compiler image can be found in

 If the pre-loaded image is used you will need to execute a 40 7 instruction to begin compiling a new program.

 When the compiler has been loaded it is ready to compile and run programs.